Creating The Right Exercise Space in Your Home

 First things first, decide exactly where you want to work out.
 Whether it's a spare room, home office or maybe you are lucky enough to have an empty garage.
 If there is not a dedicated space you can work with, then set aside a small area within a bedroom, office space or conservatory?

 Whatever options you have, choose a space that allows your day to day home to continue to run as smoothly as possible - otherwise you'll quickly find nothing will work.

 There are certain elements of a room that will potentially boost your exercise performance.
-Don't underestimate how the placement and harmony of a workout room can make a huge difference to your ability and motivation to workout.
+Don't underestimate how the placement and harmony of a pilates or gym room can make a huge difference to your ability and motivation to workout.

 Ideally it is good if the room gets natural light.
 If the room you are using doesn’t have windows then what about adding in additional lighting?
 Also ensure the room is cleared of all clutter, you want to ensure that when you are working out your attention is on your body and performance and not a wall calendar or work file.

 Also think about what it is that motivates you and make sure that’s in the room.
 If its music then you need to ensure that your music will work in the space, or it may be something visual like a TV.

 If you are planning on working out to a fitness DVD then you will need to have a TV or computer at a level that will enable you to work out.

 If you can add a mirror to your workout area then this will really help.
 A mirror will help you check your form when moving and can also make the space feel larger.
 It is not therefore all about preening and posing with your briefs on.

 Your Gym Equipment

 If space is going to be tight you don’t need to overstock it with gym equipment that is too large and bulky.
 You also don't need anything that once you've used it once or twice, then sits in the corner not being used ever again.